vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 self-cycles, missing parents, and reversed annotation order.
 The full Debug build and all 21 CTest targets pass without compiler warnings.

+## Trim portamento segments in place

+Pitch-transition lowering now removes superseded or empty segments from the existing note, adjusts the surviving overlaps, and appends its new segment.
+It no longer builds a replacement vector by copying every retained segment.
+Filtering precedes the edits because overlap adjustment cannot turn an empty retained segment into an audible one.

+This removes six production lines and one temporary collection/allocation per rewrite.
+Existing native-portamento, mixed pitch-bend, physical note-limit, and linked-voice regressions pass with all 21 CTest targets.
+The full Debug build is warning-free.

 ## Further investigation

 - Per the user's clarification, prioritize shared architecture over individual